 The Sibashi set and warm up exercises I’m teaching were created in China in 1979 by Lin HouSheng.
-He combined elements of Tai Chi and Qigong to create the first set of 18 exercises that make up Taiji Qigong—Shibashi.
+He combined elements of Tai Chi and Qigong to create the first set of 18 exercises that make up Taichi Qigong—Shibashi .
 Sibashi simply means a series of 18 exercises.
 His materials are in Chinese but there is still some great reading on his website. www.linhousheng.com

 The teacher I’ve been training with is Master Wing Cheung who took Lin HouSheng’s work, and adapted it to English.
 He conducts teacher trainings all around the world.
-His website is excellent: www.taichi18.com He has video clips on UTube if you google Shibashi 1.
+His website is excellent: www.taichi18.com He has video clips on UTube, and if you google Shibashi 1 you can follow him and learn the movements.

 I’m also incorporating the work of Lee Holden, an American.
 His DVD’s are excellent, but can’t be purchased commercially.
 To purchase his DVD’s the website is; www.exercisetoheal.com For general information on QiGong and Lee Holden; www.leeholden.com